 You must meet a number of criteria that support the aim of the MENA-MSP Scholarship Programme to be eligible for a scholarship.
 These criteria can be found at the webpage of EP-Nuffic who administers the MENA-MSP Scholarship Programme.

 The application and nomination process of the MENA-MSP Scholarship Programmes funded by the Dutch Ministry of Foreign Affairs is executed by The University of Twente.
 You need to apply directly to The University of Twente.

 In case you intend to apply for MENA-MSP please make sure your application for the course is in the ITC system well before the MENA-MSP deadline (min.
 2 weeks prior to MENA-MSP deadline).
 The faculty ITC needs this time to process your academic assessment and provisional acceptance to the programme and MENA-MSP eligibility check.

-Application for an MENA-MSP scholarship is a procedure separate from the application for course entry at the University of Twente.
+Application for a MENA-MSP scholarship is a procedure separate from the application for course entry at The University of Twente.
 Regardless of funding, you will need to register for a course at the University of Twente first.
 The University of Twente plays no part in the final allocation of a scholarship.

 The University of Twente will determine your qualifications for a provisional nomination and pre-nomination position for MENA-MSP funding based on your academic application.

 The MENA-MSP process consists of three stages: